elatov/elatov.github.io/_posts/2012-09-05-vcap5-dcd-objective-4-2-create-an-implementation-plan.md

 ---
 ### Based on key phases of enterprise vSphere 5 implementations, map customer development needs to a standard implementation plan template.

 Most organizations have a pre-built template for these designs.
-Actually Duncan Epping blogged about it in &#8220;<a href="http://www.yellow-bricks.com/2011/02/02/using-the-vsphere-plan-design-kit/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.yellow-bricks.com/2011/02/02/using-the-vsphere-plan-design-kit/']);">Using the vSphere Plan & Design Kit</a>&#8220;.
+Actually Duncan Epping blogged about it in "<a href="http://www.yellow-bricks.com/2011/02/02/using-the-vsphere-plan-design-kit/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.yellow-bricks.com/2011/02/02/using-the-vsphere-plan-design-kit/']);">Using the vSphere Plan & Design Kit</a>".
 Here is an example from from the blog:

 > Just to give an example of something that I see in 90% of the designs I review:
 >